 Excel Logical Functions

-The functions have been grouped into categories, to help you to find the function you need.
-Selecting a function name will take you to a full description of the function, with examples of use.
+All the Excel logical functions are listed below, grouped into categories, to help you to find the function you need.
+Each function name links to a full description of the function, with examples of use.

-Note that some of the Logical functions are new in Excel 2007 or Excel 2013 and so are not available in earlier versions of Excel.
+Note that some of the Logical functions were introduced in recent versions of Excel, and so are not available in earlier versions.

 Excel Logical Functions List